RenaShahMSFT/AzureFilesVPN/README.md

 >> NOTE
 >>
 >> General instructions is available at [Point to Site Setup in Portal doc](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-point-to-site-resource-manager-portal).
 The above instructions are specific to Azure Files Point to Site VPN interop.
-In order for Point to Site VPN to work well with Azure Files, following considerations are necessary:
->> * Adding an Azure Storage service endpoint while creating virtual network is mandatory.
->>* Tunnel Type should only be SSTP.
->>* The running of RouteSetupAndConnectToVPN.ps1 is a mandatory step.